-These SAR intensity images were investigated from the viewpoint of microwave frequency (L-band or X-band) and spatial resolution.
-Since the study area is mountainous and topographic effects are significant, we used orthorectified products of these SAR images.
-Figure 5 compares the postevent SAR images for the same area.
+These SAR intensity images investigated from the viewpoint of microwave frequency (L-band or X-band) and spatial Since resolution. the study area mountainous and topographic effects are significant, we used orthorectified products of these SAR images.
+Figure 5 compares the post-event SAR images for the same area.
 For the scene at the upstream of Aratozawa Dam, TerraSAR-X provides much finer texture, due to the difference of resolution.
 A narrow path and small valley in the forest can be identified as radar shadow.
-From the images at Komanoyu Spa, the river bed covered by debris flow looks much brighter for TerraSAR-X than for PALSAR.
-This difference may be due to the difference of the radar wavelength.
+From the images at

+Komanoyu Spa, the river bed covered by debris flow looks much brighter PALSAR.
+TerraSAR-X than for This difference may be due to the difference of the radar wavelength.